ckb-next/ckb-next/README.md

 * Arch: `sudo pacman -S base-devel qt5-base zlib`
 * Other distros: Look for `qt5` or `libqt5*-devel`

-Note: If you build your own kernels, ckb-next requires the uinput flag to be enabled.
+Note: If you build your own kernels, ckb-next requires the uinput flag to be enabled (CONFIG_INPUT_UINPUT).
 It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
 If you don't know what this means, you can ignore this.

 #### Installing: